oceanprotocol/aquarius/README.md

 Changes to this repo have ripple effects to this repo's docker image, and barge.

+When you make changes, you have to make sure that you're not breaking downstream components that use this.

 Therefore when you make changes here, you may need to update more:
 - update this repo
 - update this repo's docker container (if needed)